 You will receive 2 emails from the RTDRS once your application has been processed.
 The first email will include your filed application package (application form, documented evidence and the Notice of Hearing).
 Make a copy of the entire filed Application Package for each respondent named in the Notice of Hearing form and serve each one with a copy.

 The second email that you will receive will include the Affidavit of Service.
 This form must be completed by the person who serves the application package to the respondent.
 You may submit this form online via the RTDRS eFiling Service.

 Serve a copy of the Application Package to each respondent listed on the application form.
 Get more information.

 Financial assistance for filing fees

-If the filing fee is a financial difficulty, you may apply to waive the fee.
+If the filing fee is a financial difficulty, you may apply to the RTDRS to waive the fee.

 You must provide 3 months’ proof of income, either as pay stubs or as a printout of your bank account.

-Applicants may also contact the RTDRS by completing the RTDRS Fee Waiver Form (PDF, 109 KB) then contacting us.
+Applicants may apply for a waiver of the filing fee by completing the RTDRS Fee Waiver Form (PDF, 98 KB) then submitting it to the RTDRS.